How to get cannabis license in Peru

 Cannabis Legalization and Commercialization in Peru

 The lack of regulation and absence of formalized medical marijuana programs in Peru means that there have been minimal business opportunities.
-Peru decriminalised marijuana possession of up to 8 grams for personal consumption, yet that does not mean there are easy legal channels to obtain the flower.
+Peru decriminalized the possession of up to 8 grams of marijuana for personal consumption, yet that does not mean there are easy legal channels to obtain the flower.
 Basically, patients struggle to access legal cannabis.
 Current legislation allows pharmaceutical laboratories to produce medical cannabis, but few have taken advantage of this option.
+Understanding how to get a cannabis license in Peru remains challenging due to these evolving regulatory frameworks.
 A 2022 article from High Times reported that The Peruvian Ministry of Health (MINSA) is currently seeking public opinion to help shape an anticipated update to Peru’s marijuana laws [1].

 Cannabis legalization has become a major trend in Latin America.
 The climate makes it very suitable for production as nations like Peru are capable of producing up to five harvests per year.